 A great time to reboot your kitchen is when your cupboards are starting to resemble Old Mother Hubbard's!
 Since it's not in everyone's budget to do a complete overhaul, replacing junk foods with healthier versions, some people choose to start when it's slim pickings in the kitchen.
 That's ok!
 Just be prepared for the temptations!

 Keeping your fridge stocked with healthy foods will help you make better choices.
 That looks somewhat different for different people.
 Spend some time thinking about what health looks like to you.
-If you have no idea where to start, you can Start Here or even check out a few of my Guides.
+If you have no idea where to start, you can Start Here or even check out a few of my Guides in the Healthologist Community (it's free).

 Getting Started – Take it easy on yourself.